*Person Collapses (Adult, assume cardiac arrest)

 Hypovolemia can be evident from a trauma or from patient assessment.
-It is the #1 cause of PEA.
+It is the number one cause of PEA.
 Give IVFs Normal Saline or Lactated Ringers and even blood products if needed.
 When the IV is placed, usually IVFs are hung and thereby treating the low volume problem.

-Hypoxia is being treated in the A=Airway when the patient was intubated and ventilated with 100% oxygen.
+Hypoxia is anothor top cause of PEA and should be assessed.
+It is being treated in the A=Airway when the patient was intubated and ventilated with 100% oxygen.
 The airway is ALWAYS the first priority.
 It only takes a few minutes to cause a insult to the brain for lack of oxygen, so be vigilant with this assessment as an ongoing concern.

 Hypokalemia seen with increased heart rate or arrythmias can be treated with Potassium boluses 10-20mEq over 1 hour (see your policy for total amount to be given as giving too rapid administration will stop a heart).

 Hyperkalemia seen with decreased heart rate and various blocks and arrythmias can be treated with Sodium Bicarbonate 1mEq/kg (class 1 intervention).
 It can be treated with D50W and IV Regular Insulin to get the K+ back into the cells or even Calcium Chloride.